viswarajramji/Java8/README.md

 * anyMatch : true if any match happens.
 * allMatch : true if all match happens.
 * noneMatch : true if none of it matches.
+* findAny: return any object from the stream.
+* findfirst: return first object from the stream.